Anorexia and Dieting: What’s The Connection

 Sharing is caring!

-Last updated on September 1st, 2024 at 09:07 pm
+Last updated on October 27th, 2024 at 06:26 pm

-Can Dieting Make You Anorexic?
+Can Dieting Make You Anorexic

 Extreme dieting tends to increase risks for anorexia.
 Extreme dieting might include: